skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - targeted interviews
 - dialogues with contributors (a gift?)
 - dialogues, conversations, collaborations, their experience
+- remote community of contributors -- building community

+## email to S'ALA

+# The Un/knowable Body at S'ALA

+## plan

+1. initial collection phase of materials (FPM team)
+2. work with S'ALA (project partner and key stakeholder) to identify participants for workshop series.
+Open to all.
+3. workshop 1 S'ALA: initial explorations with materials, processes of translation (from texts to bodies, from English to Italian), ways of representing this process, work with participants to identify strategies for public engagement, initial evaluation (basic data, recorded conversations and written reflections)
+4. workshop 2 S'ALA: deepening understanding and translation of the collected materials, test methods for public engagement, second evaluation (recorded conversations and written reflections)
+5. workshop 3 S'ALA: generating public outcome building on work in first two workshops, third project evaluation
+6. public exhibition/output S'ALA: how long installed? how documented?
+Include public conversation?
+7. Impact evaluation (+6 months)

+Two strands of beneficiary:
+- workshop participants (involved in development, public engagement, production)
+- exhibition/output viewer or participant

+purposes:
+- to inspire and inform people about how much and how little we know about the moving body
+- to build relationships with project partners and users and beneficiaries

+outcomes:
+- increased understanding
+- enjoyment
+- skills development
+- inspiration and creativity
+- new experiences
+- learning

+What kinds of benefits/impacts?
+- increased skills and cultural awareness of role of body in navigating and understanding experience (change in capacity, knowledge, understanding, attitude or awareness)
+- long-term

+The customer (the people who pay: AHRC? - really? ) The end user: ends up experiencing product or service The beneficiary: person whose life improves because of your product or service

 ## email to rk post meeting